ibm-cloud-docs/cloud-databases-gen2/db-version-policy.md

 ## Deprecation of major versions
 {: #version-deprecation}

-{{site.data.keyword.databases-for}} tries to support a major version for 3 years from its release.
-If a version is deprecated or marked end of life by the open source project owners, {{site.data.keyword.databases-for}} takes steps to deprecate that version.
+{{site.data.keyword.databases-for}} aims to support a major version for approximately 3 years from its release.
+If a version is deprecated or marked end of life by the upstream open source maintainers, {{site.data.keyword.databases-for}} will initiate its own deprecation process.

 When a major version is deprecated, a six-month transition window is opened for current users of the deprecated version.
-At the beginning of the period, we seek to contact users affected by the deprecation.
+At the beginning of the period, we contact users affected by the deprecation.
 During the six-month transition window, users are able to initiate an upgrade to a supported major version.
 Existing instances continue to run as normal.

 Restoration of existing instances into new instances of the deprecated major version is available during the six-month deprecation, although we recommend upgrading to a nondeprecated major version as soon as possible.

 At the end of the transition window, deprecated major versions cannot be deployed on {{site.data.keyword.databases-for}}.
 A backup of the instance is taken and access to instances that are running a deprecated version is removed or instances are automatically upgraded to the next major version.
 The backup is available to be restored into a new supported version.

 Backups are retained for 30 days only.
-Requests to reenable disabled formations of end-of-life versions are not accommodated.
+Requests to re-enable disabled formations of end-of-life versions cannot not accommodated.

 Failure to act can result in compatibility issues with your apps when IBM upgrades in-place.
 On rare occasions, failure can result, impacting your availability.
 If a failure occurs, the instance is disabled, and you need to restore from backup.
 We recommend self-migrating before the end of support date.
 {: important}